d-li14/SAN/README.md

 ## Comparison to MutualNet

-[MutualNet: Adaptive ConvNet via Mutual Learning from Network Width and Resolution](https://arxiv.org/abs/1909.12978) is accpepted to ECCV 2020 as **oral**, which highly coincides with our SAN regarding the motivation.
-We provide a head-to-head comparison of top-1 validation accuracy on ImageNet in the following, based on the common MobileNetV2 backbone.
+[MutualNet: Adaptive ConvNet via Mutual Learning from Network Width and Resolution](https://arxiv.org/abs/1909.12978) is accpepted to ECCV 2020 as oral.
+MutualNet and SAN are contemporary works sharing the similar motivation, regarding to switchable resolution during inference.
+We provide a comparison of top-1 validation accuracy on ImageNet with the same FLOPs, based on the common MobileNetV2 backbone.

+Note that MutualNet training is based on the resolution range of {224, 192, 160, 128} with 4 network widths, while SAN training is based on the resolution range of {224, 192, 160, 128, 96} without tuning the network width, so the configuratuon is different in this comparison.

 <table>
     <tr>